canjs/can-fixture/docs/can-fixture.md

   @param {String} restfulUrl The url that may include a template for the place of the ID prop.
 The `list` url is assumed to be `restfulUrl` with the `/{ID_PROP}` part removed, if provided; otherwise the `item` url is assumed to have the `/{ID_PROP}` part appended to the end.
   @param {can-fixture/StoreType} store A store produced by [can-fixture.store].
+  @return {Array<can-fixture/types/ajaxSettings>}  Returns an array of any fixtures that are replaced by the fixture that is added.

+@signature `fixture(ajaxSettingsArray)`

+  Add fixtures that have been previously removed with another call to fixture.

+  @param {Array<can-fixture/types/ajaxSettings>}  An array of AJAX settings objects
+  @return {Array<can-fixture/types/ajaxSettings>} Returns an array of any fixtures that are replaced by the fixtures that are added.